 The Jena Hellman Leblang Emerging Leader in Service Award was established in recognize the work of one undergraduate student who is following in Mrs. Leblang’s path by bringing smiles to the faces of those who need it.
 This student, like Mrs. Leblang, will have dedicated their time to enhancing the quality of life of those around them through volunteering, organizing, donating and, above all, caring.
 Mrs. Leblang may no longer be with us, but her spirit of selflessness and generosity lives on in the Foundation, this award, and the many individuals who believe that everyone needs a smile.
 The recipient will be honored during the annual Community Involvement Award ceremony held in April and receive a cash award totaling $500.
 For more information, please contact Katie Houck.

 The Jim Runsdorf Excellence in Public Service Student Award will identify and recognize students who demonstrate social responsibility and awareness of the needs of the community through significant contributions throughout their undergraduate tenure at Tulane.
 These students should embody the best practices of civic engagement, be committed, compassionate leaders and show dedication to the rebuilding efforts in the city of New Orleans.
+Student must submit a resume, personal statement, and letter of recommendation to be considered for this award.
 The recipients will be honored during an event with various Tulane administrators as well as representatives from the Runsdorf family and receive a cash award totaling $500.
 For more information, please contact Katie Houck.

 The Leaders in Service: Top Public Service Student Award recognizes students who have committed their Tulane University career to improving the community around them.
 Whether through service-learning courses, internships, student leadership or volunteerism, the students recognized have shown dedication in their commitment to the New Orleans community and beyond.
 This is a non-monetary award.
 For more information, please contact Katie Houck.